Sagar2366/linux_the_final_boss/Day_08/notes_and_exercises.md

 1. Create a file using nano, add content, and save it.
 2. Open a file in vim, navigate to a specific line, and make edits.
-3. Compare two similar files and identify differences.
-4. Use vim to search and replace text in a configuration file.
+3. Use vim to search and replace text in a configuration file.
-5. Set file attributes to make a file immutable.
-6. Count lines, words, and characters in a text file.
-7. Create a backup of a file with timestamp.
-8. Use vim to edit multiple files simultaneously.
-9. Archive a directory with tar/gzip and extract it.
-10. View detailed metadata for a file and copy its timestamp to another.
+4. Use Terminal Shortcuts

 ---